italia/eudi-wallet-it-docs/docs/en/remote-flow.rst

   * - **21**, **22**, **23**, **24**, **25**
     - The Relying Party verifies the Authorization Response, extracts the Wallet Attestation to establish the trust with the Wallet Solution.
 The Relying Party extracts the Digital Credentials and attests the trust to the Credentials Issuer and the proof of possession of the Wallet Instance about the presented Digital Credentials.
 Finally, the Relying Party verifies the revocation status of the presented Digital Credentials.
   * - **26**
-    - The Relying Party provides to the Wallet a redirect URI with a response code to be used by the Wallet to finalize the authentication.
+    - The Relying Party provides to the Wallet Instance a redirect URI with a response code to be used by the Wallet Instance to finalize the authentication.
   * - **27**, **28** and **29**
     - The User is informed by the Wallet Instance that the Autentication succeded, then the protected resource is made available to the User.